- Studying Law at Yale

 - Admissions & Financial Aid

 - YLS Today

 Yale Law School COVID-19 Information

-Fall semester classes ended on November 20, 2020.
-The exam period runs between Dec.
-7-Dec.
-18. Below is a list of important quick links and information on testing and building access.
-The Law School administration continues to work in close partnership with the University and will be monitoring public health conditions over the winter break.
+The spring term began on February 1, 2021 in a hybrid format.
+Below is a list of important quick links and information on testing and building access.
+The Law School administration continues to work in close partnership with the University.
 It is critical that you regularly check back to this page and the Yale COVID-19 website for further updates.